The Gdp Price Index Is Also Called

 Use Convert nominal GDP to real GDP; gauge overall inflation Measure cost of living for households Track input‑cost inflation for businesses

 Because the GDP deflator’s weights shift automatically with the economy’s structure, it can capture changes in consumption patterns that a fixed‑basket CPI might miss.
-Conversely, the CPI’s focus on consumer goods makes it more directly relevant for assessing household purchasing power Most people skip this — try not to..
+Conversely, the CPI’s focus on consumer goods makes it more directly relevant for assessing household purchasing power And that's really what it comes down to..

 Advantages of the GDP Price Index